Mobility budget 2026

 Discover some examples of the mobility budget

 Jeroen has a Volkswagen ID5 company car.
-He decided to start with the federal mobility budget, as he is also pleased with a smaller company car and the freedom to choose other mobility options.
+He decided to start with the legal mobility budget, as he is also pleased with a smaller company car and the freedom to choose other mobility options.
 An example of what is possible:

 Total budget€15.000